 - Opportunities to socialize and exchange ideas

-Since poets often write alone, the Idyllwild poetry workshops are meant to convene a diverse community of writers with the hope that you may improve your own writing, refine your work, and have breakthrough moments through inspirational and thought-provoking workshops, craft talks, readings, and lively discussions under the mystic stars and Idyllwild pines.
+The Idyllwild Writer’s Week gathers a diverse community of writers to work with talented and experienced faculty in fiction, creative nonfiction, and poetry.
+For five days in July, attendees will improve their writing, refine their work, and hopefully have breakthrough moments through inspirational and thought-provoking workshops, craft talks, readings, and lively discussions under the mystic stars and Idyllwild pines.